sfc-gh-aross/pharmacy2u-snowflake-demo/docs/VIGNETTE_2_DEMO_SCRIPT.md

 -- Create a demo copy of the table
 CREATE TABLE PATIENTS_DEMO CLONE PHARMACY2U_SILVER.GOVERNED_DATA.PATIENTS;

+-- Wait a few seconds for the clone
+CALL SYSTEM$WAIT(5);

--- The "Friday mistake" - accidentally nullify emails UPDATE PATIENTS_DEMO
+-- The "Friday mistake" - accidentally nullify emails for 10K patients -- Note: Using LIMIT for demo performance - updates in ~2-3 seconds UPDATE PATIENTS_DEMO
 SET EMAIL = NULL
-WHERE PATIENT_ID LIKE 'P%';
+WHERE PATIENT_ID IN (
+    SELECT PATIENT_ID FROM PATIENTS_DEMO LIMIT 10000
+);

 -- Oh no!
 Check the damage
 SELECT COUNT(*) as nullified_emails